 We publish this regulatory guide to assist the organisations and entities we regulate.

-Comcare may grant exemptions from complying with provisions of the WHS Regulations, under Part 11.2 of the Work Health and Safety Regulations 2011 (WHS Regulations).
+Comcare may grant exemptions from compliance with any of the WHS Regulations, under Part 11.2 of the Work Health and Safety Regulations 2011 (WHS Regulations).[1]

-There are three different types of exemptions each of which require Comcare to consider different matters, however, the common criteria is that an exemption should generally only be granted if standards of health and safety will not be compromised.[1]
+There are four different types of exemptions, the granting of each of which require Comcare to consider different matters.
+However the common criteria is that an exemption must not be granted if standards of health and safety may be compromised.

 1. Scope of high risk work licence exemptions